Ready, Set, Meditate!

 The best starting place is to study with a meditation teacher, but if you would prefer to dabble on your own, there are many resources available.
 There are apps for your smart phone, podcasts, online websites, books and more.
 The number of resources can be overwhelming, so here are some suggestions to get you started.

-I don’t have much personal experience with podcasts, but I recommend reading this article about the best meditation podcasts.
+As for podcasts, I recommend reading this article about the best meditation podcasts.
 Many of them are by teachers mentioned here.

 Books and Other Resources